SovereignCloudStack/website/_i18n/en/_posts/blog/2024-02-05-sdn-scalability.md

   </a>
 </figure>

-A variation of the server-centric design, the hybrid network support bare metal nodes, which are allocated to single users.
-Since the user has full access to the OS of the server, the SDN functionality cannot be deployed along side applications, since it is managed by the service provider.
-Therefore we need to run SDN on some network switches connected to bare metal servers and on other places run SDN directly on the server if they only host VMs.
-For SDN we have two options:
+A variation of the server-centric design, the hybrid network supports bare metal nodes, which are allocated to single users.
+Since the user has full access to the OS of the server, the SDN functionality cannot be deployed alongside applications, since SDN is managed by the service provider.
+We have two valid options for deploying SDN components in such network:

 - dedicated customer switch, attached to a single bare metal node
-- a DPU card attached at the bare metal node
+- a DPU card attached to the bare metal node

-SmartNIC is not a good solution here, because it is more tightly coupled to the host node and exposed to the end user.
-DPUs and switches can be managed independently by the provider, so that the user does not need access to them.
+SmartNIC is not a good solution, because it is more tightly coupled to the host node and exposed to the end user.
+DPUs and switches can be  independently managed by the provider.
+This separation helps avoid collision between network infrastructure and user workloads.

-# Our solution
+# Solutions for better SDN scalability

 In our pursuit to enhance the scalability and performance of SDN networking within Sovereign Cloud Stack (SCS), we have explored several approaches.
-Our focus is on leveraging cutting-edge network designs and technologies such as SONiC to meet the growing demands of modern network infrastructures.
+We focus on leveraging cutting-edge network designs and technologies such as SONiC to meet the growing scalability demands of modern network infrastructures.

 ## Network design - VXLAN on Servers